reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-install.rst

 changes to reflect the environment that is currently active.

-With your `virtualenv` activated, Reahl can be installed into it by
+With your `virtualenv` activated, Reahl can be installed into it by issuing (regardless of platform):
-issuing:

-On Linux or Mac:

 .. code-block:: bash

    pip install reahl[declarative,sqlite,dev,doc]

-On Windows:

-   easy_install reahl[declarative,sqlite,dev,doc]

 .. note::

-   Wherever we use pip for installing things, on Windows you should use easy_install instead... pip cannot install binary packages, and many of Reahl's dependencies are distributed in binary form for Windows.

-   You can still use pip on Windows to uninstall things, see what's installed, etc.
+   Some of Reahl's dependencies are distributed in binary form for Windows.
+These have to be installed using the wheel format when using pip, so do ensure that you are using a version of Pip > 6.

 This may run a while, as it installs all of the projects Reahl depends on as well.
-Some of these dependencies are installed and built from source, hence, this process needs :ref:`your platform to be prepared properly for Python development <prep_install>` before you attempt to install Reahl.
+Some of these dependencies are installed and built from source (on platforms other than windows), hence, this process needs :ref:`your platform to be prepared properly for Python development
+<prep_install>` before you attempt to install Reahl.

 Choose what to install
 ----------------------